Dr Sinisa Savic

 Profile

-I gained my PhD from the University of Leeds in 2011, after which I returned to full-time clinical training in immunology and completed this in 2011.
-I continued to develop my research interests throughout this period and in 2012 was awarded the position of Honorary Clinical Associate Professor with the University of Leeds.
+I completed my udergrauate medical tranning at Newcastle University.
+I gained my PhD from the University of Leeds in 2010, after which I returned to full-time clinical training in immunology which I completed in 2011.
+I continued to develop my research interests throughout this period and in 2012 was awarded a position of Honorary Clinical Associate Professor with the University of Leeds.

 Responsibilities